Kingz2020/Connect4/README.md

 # Connect4
-- an attempt to create my first AI game.
-Firstly taking Keith Galli's youtube python Connect 4 and converting it into an AI game.
+An attempt to create my first AI game.
+By firstly taking Keith Galli's youtube python Connect 4 game and adding algorithms to be able to play the computer.

 # Contents
 - Requirements